remoteinterview/zero/packages/core/README.md

 ## Running on Cloud

-A zero app is a regular Node.js server.
+A Zero app is a regular Node.js server.
 But zero doesn't create `package.json` in your project folder.
 For most clouds (Heroku, EC2, etc) you probably need `package.json`.
 You can create one similar to this:

 ```json
 {